bluzDK/bluz-docs/docs/tutorials/bootloader.md

 5. Continue to hold BTN for approximately 3 seconds until the RGB LED changes to blinking yellow quickly
 5. Continue to hold BTN for approximately 7 more seconds until the RGB LED changes to blinking white quickly
 6. Release BTN.
 The RGB LED will turn blue while new firmware is copied.
 Do not power off bluz during this time
-7. After approximately 10-20 seconds, bluz will reboot and start flashing magenta slowly, it is now in Safe Mode and can be connected to the cloud for furhter updates
+7. After approximately 10-20 seconds, bluz will reboot and start flashing magenta slowly, it is now in Setup Mode and can be connected to the cloud for furhter updates